 In the US, venture capital firms with foresight suggest that chief executives and founders get a coach to help them manage their role, which I think is a step in the right direction.
-I also think it’s important that tech sites like this one bring up the topic.
+I also think it's important that tech sites like Sifted and others bring up the topic.

 I’ve learned the importance of reflection, mindfulness, to be kind to yourself and let go of the prestige – that there are many factors that influence my mood, thinking and behaviour such as sleep, and just because I feel a certain way, it's not the truth and doesn't define me, unless I let it.

 More importantly than being an entrepreneur, I am a father of two and a husband.
 For me to be successful, it's not only about the business, but also the relationship with my family.
 I'm far from a perfect person, but the insights and techniques I have at hand help me improve one baby step at a time.

 The cool thing with all this is that the same techniques that help me perform better also help me manage stress better, for instance through goal setting and breaking goals down to daily routines.
 One of my main takeaways is that we can do so much with our brain and basically reprogram ourselves, if we just understand how the brain works.
 It takes time and training though, just like physical exercise.
 But it's possible.